-Acknowledgement of this service and sacrifice is represented by the red poppy – a symbol of Remembrance and hope for a peaceful future.
+Remembrance does not glorify war and its symbol, the red poppy, is a sign of both Remembrance and hope for a peaceful future.

 Wearing a poppy is is never compulsory but is greatly appreciated by those who it is intended to support.

 When and how you choose to wear a poppy is a reflection of your individual experiences and personal memories.

 Remembrance unites people of all faiths, cultures, and backgrounds but it is also deeply personal.